-Consistent with the Precautionary Principle, the SABIC SAFER process does not require scientific certainty of risks before mitigation measures are implemented.
+A weight of evidence (WoE) approach is a method for decision-making that involves consideration of multiple sources of information and lines of evidence.
+SABIC believes in a risk based approach that is data driven with weight of evidence as the key driver.
+The SABIC SAFER process does not always require scientific certainty of risks before mitigation measures are implemented.
 Rather, SAFER requires consideration of the likelihood of a significant adverse impact and the potential magnitude in order to determine when risk mitigation is required.
 Accordingly, risk mitigation is required where there is a possibility of high potential impact, even if it is unlikely such impact may occur.

 SABIC also has procedures to identify and address EHSS risks posed by our products.
 SABIC has a Product Stewardship department that works with manufacturing, commercial, and technology staff to assess and address potential risks from SABIC products, including potential environmental and health risks.
 The Product Stewardship department conducts periodic risk reviews of existing products.
 Similarly, SABIC's process for development and commercialization of new products includes review of potential environmental and health risks and mitigation of any significant risks identified.
-Such risk reviews are consistent with the Precautionary Principle in that they consider threats of damage as well as proven damage.
+Such risk reviews consider threats of damage as well as proven damage.
 Mitigation measures considered for significant risks include substitution, hazard warnings to purchasers, or discontinuation of the product.
-As a Responsible Care® company, SABIC applies the risk assessment principles set forth in that program's Product Safety Code.
+As a Responsible Care® company, SABIC applies the risk assessment principles set forth in that program's product safety code.